nasa-gibs/worldview-options-eosdis/common/brand/pages/new.md

 * Download Selected Data button moved to the bottom of the Data Download tab window.
 * Tour updates.

-## Known Issues

-* Internet Explorer 8 and below is not supported.
-* Internet Explorer 9 has difficulties rendering the user interface under certain circumstances, though should remain usable.
-* Custom color palettes are not supported on Internet Explorer or on Safari 5 and earlier.
-* On iOS, layers cannot be reordered
-* WMS based layers (Population Density and Global Labels) can no longer be displayed properly in the older arctic projection (EPSG:3995).
-* A mixed content warning may be displayed when using layers from external servers not using https.
 ---

 # Version 0.8.10